jeremytammik/tbc/a/1703_dashboard_regen_panel.md

 <img src="img/2018-11-15_revit_api_panel_recording_au_las_vegas.jpg" alt="Revit API Panel at AU in Las Vegas" width="320">
 </center>

-The panellists are Lijuan Zhu, Diane Christoforo, Rahul and Miroslav Schonauer.
+The panellists are Lijuan Zhu, Diane Christoforo, Rahul Bhobe and Miroslav Schonauer.

 Unfortunately, no notes were taken, so all I have to offer you here are the session handout and recording: